IBM/monitor-sagemaker-models-with-watson-openscale/README.md

 * Install Cloud Pak for Data on RedHat OpenShift cluster on AWS
 * Create an account with [AWS](https://aws.amazon.com/resources/create-account/)
 * Create an account with [SageMaker](https://aws.amazon.com/pm/sagemaker/)
-* Create a Notebook instance [SageMaker Notebook](https://docs.aws.amazon.com/sagemaker/latest/dg/howitworks-create-ws.html)
+* Create a Notebook instance using [SageMaker Notebook](https://docs.aws.amazon.com/sagemaker/latest/dg/howitworks-create-ws.html)
+* Clone this [repository](https://github.com/IBM/monitor-sagemaker-models-with-watson-openscale) or `Download the repo as Zip` into your local system to access all the files.

 ## Video